mohammadshahidbeigh/knowitall-chatbot/README.md

 ## Configuration
 To configure the chatbot, consider the following:

-openai: The integration with OpenAI is established using the openai npm package.
+Openai: The integration with OpenAI is established using the openai npm package.
 The API key is retrieved from the environment variables.

 Firebase: The Firebase Realtime Database is used to store and manage conversation data between the user and the chatbot.